 Postpartum Workout Basics: Rebuild Muscular Strength

 When the time comes to start introducing training, cardio alone won’t cut it.
-If you’re wondering how to lose baby weight, you have to look past the cardio and on to the weights.
-The most successful postpartum training plan incorporates a balance of activities including leisurely walks, some HIIT, plenty of stretching, proper core training, and also weight training.
+If you’re wondering how to lose baby weight, you must look past the cardio and on to the weights.
+The most successful postpartum training plan incorporates a balance of activities.
+Including leisurely walks, some HIIT, plenty of stretching, proper core training, and weight training.

-I realize that carrying a baby around all day is a workout in and of itself, but if you really want to take your fat loss to the next level, adding some strength training will be key.
+I realize that carrying a baby around all day is a workout in and of itself.
+However, adding strength training will be essential if you want to take your fat loss to the next level.
 Cardiovascular exercise may get you bigger or smaller, but you will stay the same shape – weight training is the #1 way to change the shape of your body.

-Do strength training 3 times a week for 30 minutes to increase fat fighting hormones (we’ll talk more about that in a minute) that help burn fat long after your workout is over.
-This will go a long way toward speeding up your metabolism, tightening and toning.
+Do strength training three times a week for 30 minutes to increase fat-fighting hormones (we’ll talk more about that in a minute) that help burn fat long after your workout is over.
+This will go a long way toward speeding up your metabolism, tightening, and toning.
 This is the most often missed secret in postpartum fat loss.

 Postpartum Workout Basics: Proper Postpartum Nutrition

 Proper postpartum workouts must always be fueled by proper postpartum nutrition.
-I see far too many moms trying low calorie, low fat diets as they try to figure out how to lose baby weight.
+Many moms try low-calorie and low-fat diets to lose their baby weight.
 Diets don’t work.
-In fact, many times these types of diets make you fatter.
-As a new mom, your body needs maximum nutrition to recover from pregnancy, refuel after your workouts, and if you’re breastfeeding, to provide fuel for your baby, so immediately dropping your caloric intake to an unreasonable level isn’t healthy, and may actually cause you to gain weight or do some long term damage to your metabolism.
+Many times these types of diets make you fatter.
+As a new mom, your body needs maximum nutrition to recover from pregnancy, refuel after your workouts, and, if you’re breastfeeding, provide fuel for your baby.
+So immediately dropping your caloric intake to an unreasonable level isn’t healthy.
+This may actually cause you to gain weight.
+You can also cause long-term damage to your metabolism.
 You certainly don’t have to count calories (in fact, I prefer to focus on quality over quantity).

-To give you an idea of what you need to sustain your baby while you are breastfeeding and safely lose fat, the National Women’s Health Information Center advises consuming at least 1,800 calories per day.
+To give you an idea of what you need to sustain your baby while breastfeeding and safely lose fat, the National Women’s Health Information Center advises consuming at least 1,800 calories daily.

-For a healthy baby AND momma, concentrate on well-balanced, healthy food choices that include foods rich in calcium, zinc, magnesium, vitamin B6 and folate.
-Remember to focus on foods that keep your hunger, energy and cravings balanced.
+For a healthy baby AND momma, concentrate on well-balanced, healthy food choices that include foods rich in calcium, zinc, magnesium, vitamin B6, and folate.
+Remember to focus on foods that balance your hunger, energy, and cravings.
 If you do that, the caloric intake will take care of itself.

-Although every new mom is eager to look like our old selves again, one of the most important things to remember is to be patient with yourself.
+Although every new mom is eager to look like her old self again, one of the most important things to remember is to be patient with yourself.